 Liquid water-based glues work a little differently when it comes to expiration dates.

-Being exposed to air will shorten the life of the product, so it's best to keep these air tight until you are ready to use them.
-You will find the "manufactured date", but not the expiration date, on the label.
+Exposure to air will shorten the life of the product, so it's best to keep them airtight until you are ready to use them.
+The "manufactured date", but not the expiration date, will be on the label.
 The expiration date will vary depending on when the container is opened.

 Most of our liquid glue formulas have a shelf life of 90 days after the container is opened (there are some exceptions to this - be sure to check your Technical Data Sheet).